-While periods of short-term vacancy are normal in residential real estate, if your tenant’s business fails – or worse goes bankrupt – you could be left with a commercial premises that is vacant for months or even years if bought in the wrong location.
+While periods of short-term vacancy are normal in residential real estate if your tenant’s business fails – or worse goes bankrupt – you could be left with a commercial premise that is vacant for months or even years if bought in the wrong location.

-Which is why, just like residential property investment, location is vital to ensure you are buying a premises with the best chance of attracting, and keeping, long-term tenants as well as the best chance of achieving solid capital growth.
+This is why, just like residential property investment, location is vital to ensure you are buying premises with the best chance of attracting and keeping, long-term tenants as well as the best chance of achieving solid capital growth.

 Commercial property investment can be a successful strategy for more advanced investors, but you must know what you’re doing and, preferably, work with a team that can do the heavy research lifting for you.